husainbahadur/tryhackme-presecurity-notes/README.md

 ## Offensive Security Intro
 The objective was to hack a fake bank website and send 2000 to my account in a virtual machine.
 The overall goal was to show how an ethical hacker operates.

+**Defensive Security**: play a key role in protecting networks and organisations across the globe

 The tool I used was called dirb.
 This tool uses a brute-force approach, by taking a list of potential page names and testing one by one if they existed in the fake bank website.

 I found that there were two hidden pages name and one had "BANK-DEPOSIT" at the end of the url which I copied and pasted into my Firefox browser and sent my account 2000.